California Bar Requirements for Out-of-State Attorneys

 Quick Answer

 California does not offer bar exam reciprocity, so out-of-state attorneys must take the California bar exam.
-However, experienced attorneys may qualify for admission by motion under specific circumstances.
+However, attorneys with several years of active practice elsewhere may be eligible to sit for California's shorter Attorneys' Examination instead of the full bar exam — verify current eligibility with the State Bar of California.

 California's Unique Approach to Attorney Admissions

-California has historically required most attorneys to take the California bar examination regardless of their experience or current bar admissions, but you should verify current requirements as rules can change.
+Most out-of-state attorneys make one critical mistake when considering California practice — assuming their experience and current bar admission will exempt them from taking the notoriously difficult California bar exam.
 Unlike many jurisdictions that offer reciprocity or admission by motion, California generally requires all attorneys — regardless of their experience or current bar admissions — to take the California bar examination.

 This rule applies whether you're coming from New York's BigLaw scene, Texas oil and gas practices, or any other state.
 California's position has historically been that the state's unique legal landscape, including distinctive community property laws, extensive regulatory schemes, and procedural differences, requires specific testing.